 About Me

 I am a Licensed Clinical Psychologist, Fellow and Approved Consultant of the American Society of Clinical Hypnosis (ASCH) and member of the Society of Clinical and Experimental Hypnosis (SCEH).
 I am an Award Winning author of Hypnosis for Behavioral Health: Professional’s Guide to Expanding Your Practice (Springer Publishing Company), and co-author of Permanent Habit Control: Practitioners’ Guide to Using Hypnosis and Other Alternative Health Strategies (Springer Publishing Company).
-I also serve as a Science Editor for the American Journal of Clinical Hypnosis, and Chair of the SCEH Certification Committee.
+I am the Editor-in-Chief of the American Journal of Clinical Hypnosis, and past Chair of the SCEH Certification Committee.
 I have received numerous awards from ASCH and SCEH for my contributions to both societies, as well as my peer-reviewed published papers on clinical hypnosis.
 I am an adjunct professor at Saybrook University and the past President of Division 30 (Psychological Hypnosis) of the American Psychological Association.
-I also maintain a private practice at Augusta Psychological Associates in Central Virginia.
+I also maintain an active clinical practice at Augusta Health in Central Virginia.

 My Professional Affiliations